Completeness Relation in Renormalized Quantum Systems: Completeness Relation

 \begin{myremark} Interestingly, these observations lead to an explicit construction of the resulting renormalized Hamiltonian.
 Suppose that there is a set of $\phi_k(x)$ for which we have $\phi_k(a)=0$, call this set of indices as ${\mathcal N}$, nodal indices, then the renormalized Hamiltonian becomes (as an integral operator)

-\end{myremark} Incidentally, the above integral kernel can be utilized to show that the operator $H$, defined through this kernel, is {\it essentially self-adjoint} thanks to the example 9.25 given in \cite{Hall}.
-Note that this expression does not manifest $H$ as a {\it perturbation or modification} of $H_0$, it must be possible to reexpress this kernel as $\langle x|H_0|y\rangle+\delta_R(x,y)$, for some function $\delta_R$ which is not in the domain of $H_0$.
+\end{myremark} \begin{myremark} Incidentally, the above integral kernel can be utilized to show that the operator $H$, defined through this kernel, is {\it essentially self-adjoint} thanks to the example 9.25 given in \cite{Hall} and stated (somewhat more intuitively) below for convenience. \end{myremark} Suppose we have a symmetric (what physicists typically call Hermitian) operator $A$ which has a complete set of eigenvectors, then the closure of operator $A$, that is if we define $A$ on a slightly larger set, by adding all vectors for which $A$ acts continuously to its domain, becomes a self-adjoint operator, see e.g., \cite{Michelangeli} for a pedagogical discussion of this.
+Note that the above expression does not manifest $H$ as a {\it perturbation or modification} of $H_0$, it may be possible to reexpress this kernel as $\langle x|H_0|y\rangle+\delta_R(x,y)$, for some function $\delta_R$ which is not in the domain of $H_0$.
+Alternatively, we can rewrite the Hamiltonian as an abstract operator,

+It is clear that the resulting (renormalized) operator cannot be expressed as a differential operator, but only as an integral operator.

 \begin{myremark} Using the development in our previous work \cite{Annals23}, the present discussion can be easily extended to $N$ center case, the case where delta interaction is supported on curves in the plane or space etc. In principle, all these extensions are possible and left as an exercise for an enthusiastic reader to get involved with singular interactions. \end{myremark}